urnetwork/docs/economic-model/economic-model.md

 ## Payments to the community

 We set our subsidy payment as 10% of premium revenue with a guaranteed minimum amount of $.1 per MAU.
 MAU does not include automation and bots.
-The payout amount per device is determined by the amount of data routed, weighted 75% against all global devices and 25% against devices in the same country, where all countries are weighted equally.
-The guaranteed minimum amount will adjust every year after launch. [^1]
+The payout amount per device is determined by the amount of data routed, weighted 75% against all global devices and 25% against devices in the same country, where all countries are weighted equally [^1].
+The guaranteed minimum amount will adjust every year after launch.

 We set our referral bonus as 50% of the earnings of the referred user and 50% of their referral bonus.